ezmac/hubot/README.md

 this is a simple example of a docker based hubot/redis setup  Created about 9/19/2015.

 clone repo

+edit docker-compose.yml with your api key for slack, browser stack is their but their API didn't work for me.

 docker-compose up

 You'll need docker and docker-compose